Phiomia: Description

-Phiomia serridens is estimated to have had a shoulder height of 134.5 cm.
-P. major seems to have been larger, though by how much is uncertain due to its nature as a taxon known solely from teeth.
+Phiomia serridens is estimated to have had a shoulder height of 170 cm, and has been estimated to have weighed roughly 1200 kg.
+P. major appears to have been larger, and was estimated by Asier Larramendi and Marco P. Ferretti as likely standing 200 cm at the shoulder and weighing 2000 kg.
+However, given that P. major is known solely from teeth, the exact difference in size between it and P. serridens is uncertain.

 Skull and dentition

 The skull of Phiomia is similar to that of Palaeomastodon.
 It was fairly long in comparison to its width, more so than in that genus, though not to the extent of gomphotheres like Gomphotherium and Megabelodon.
 The naris (nasal cavity) was retracted, to the extent where its topped just before the orbits.
 That it is surrounded by strong muscle attachment sites suggests the presence of a small trunk.
 Phiomia's palate was fairly narrow, while that of Palaeomastodon was wider.
 The symphysis of the mandible was very elongated, though again, not to the extent of the aforementioned gomphotheres; both genera were among the first proboscideans to meaningfully elongate the mandibular symphysis and tusks.
 Like Palaeomastodon, Phiomia had a high occiput with a large nuchal crest, possibly to counterbalance the weight of the tusks, elongated mandible, and trunk.